dotnet/runtime/src/mono/wasm/README.md

 The latest engines can be installed with jsvu (JavaScript engine Version Updater https://github.com/GoogleChromeLabs/jsvu)

+## Installation of NodeJS

+To run in NodeJS you will need to have both [NodeJS and NPM](https://nodejs.org/en/download/) installed and added to your PATH.

 ### Mac

 * Install npm with brew: